rhcad/vgios/README.md

 # TouchVG for iOS

-This is a lightweight 2D vector drawing framework using [TouchVGCore](https://github.com/touchvg/vgcore) for iOS.
+This is a lightweight 2D vector drawing framework using [vgcore](https://github.com/rhcad/vgcore) for iOS.
 It uses the CoreGraphics and UIKit frameworks to render shapes and handle gestures.

 Features described in [Online document](http://touchvg.github.io).
-Please visit [TouchVG Demo](https://github.com/touchvg/vgios-demo) to see more examples.
+Please visit demo projects ([vgios-demo](https://github.com/rhcad/vgios-demo), [vgios_examples](https://github.com/rhcad/vgios_examples) and [iOSColorPad](https://github.com/rhcad/iOSColorPad) to see more examples.

 ![arch](http://touchvg.github.io/images/arch.svg)